PX4/PX4-user_guide/en/simulation/simulation-in-hardware.md

 # Simulation-In-Hardware (SIH)

-Simulation-In-Hardware (SIH) is an alternative to [Hardware In The Loop simulation (HITL)](../simulation/hitl.md) for a quadrotor or an airplane.
+Simulation-In-Hardware (SIH) is an alternative to [Hardware In The Loop simulation (HITL)](../simulation/hitl.md) for a quadrotor or a fixed-wing vehicle ("airplane").
 In this setup, everything is running on embedded hardware - the controller, the state estimator, and the simulator.
 The Desktop computer is only used to display the virtual vehicle.